 University chapters are a vital part of MRS and provide an opportunity for students and faculty to meet and promote student interest in materials science.
 With over 93 active chapters throughout the United States and 22 international chapters, we also encourage our student members to network among chapters, to compare notes on recent activities and to brainstorm on new projects and issues of common concern.
 University chapters are eligible for special benefits from MRS (e.g. distinguished speaker support and travel grants) and may be formed by petition to the MRS Board of Directors.

 Women in Materials Science and Engineering is the subject of a special breakfast held at both the MRS Spring and Fall Meetings and features a timely discussion of issues facing today’s women in the materials research and engineering professions.
 If you plan to attend one of our meetings, we urge you to join us for this interactive and informative breakfast event.
-In addition, MRS members are encouraged to add to their MRS website profile the opt-in for the bi-annual newsletter MRS Community Connections mailing list.
-The newsletter is a continuing discussion and information exchange on issues affecting women in the materials profession.
 Women and men are encouraged to participate.

 As strange as it may seem, the general public does not entirely understand how exciting materials research is and how it plays a role in their day-to-day lives.
 For this reason, MRS has created a traveling museum exhibit on materials research called Strange Matter, where visitors enter the fascinating, practical, occasionally bizarre and often beautiful world of materials science through over a dozen hands-on experiences.
 Many of the museum venues welcome participation of local scientists when Strange Matter comes to their town.